Different types of ULIP charges

 The term fund-switching refers to shifting from one fund to another.
 This is one special feature that can help you in managing your fund in a way that suits your investment goals.

-ULIP fund switching is helpful when you have invested in a debt fund and want to switch to an equity fund or vice-versa, owing to your risk appetite, market trends and life goals.
-Since there are no tax implications on switching from debt to equity or vice versa, it makes this feature very attractive and can be used to optimise the ULIP.
+ULIP fund switching is helpful when you have invested in a debt fund and want to switch to an equity fund or vice versa, owing to your risk appetite, market trends and life goals.
+Since there are no tax implications on switching from debt to equity or vice versa, it makes this feature very attractive and can be used to optimize the ULIP.

 There are some specified investment strategies that help the policyholder to manage the overall risk of the portfolio based on the asset allocation, risk profile and financial goals.
 Opting for these strategies could be helpful for the policyholder to manage the total risk of the entire ULIP portfolio.

-Early investment can typically help optimise your ULIPs.
+Early investment plan can typically help optimize your ULIPs.
 When you start early, even with small amounts, you have a sufficient investment horizon to let the amount grow.
 The compound interest benefit is quite profitable in the long run.

 To make the most of the power of compounding, it is best to remain invested.
 Also, since some of the charges are front-loaded¹, ULIPs tend to become cheaper when invested for a long time.